 "Cost the province $45 billion over 29 years while providing overall savings to eligible electricity ratepayers of $24 billion.
 This results in a net cost to Ontarians of $21 billion."

-Despite the current provincial governments commitment to reduce electricity costs across Ontario, the cost of electricity will certainly continue to increase in the future, and there is no commitment to substantially reduce rural and near rural properties electricity bills.
+Despite the current provincial governments commitment to reduce electricity costs across Ontario, the cost of electricity will certainly continue to increase in the future.

 Climate change is the major cause of extreme weather events we are experiencing across Ontario, having a negative impact on the electricity grid, leading to increased power outages.